-If you want to learn even more, we invite you to reach out for a free smile consultation where we can answer all of your questions in depth.I Still Have Questions
+If you want to learn even more, we invite you to reach out for a free high quality smile consultation, where we can answer all of your questions in depth.I Still Have Questions

-Historically, both the overbite and the underbite have been considered a challenge in terms of treatment.
-Many patients believe that a bad bite can only be corrected with jaw surgery or with orthodontic braces, but that is not true.
 Technology today can allow dentists to find a physiologic correct (harmonized) bite without surgery or braces.
-For many years, the most common recommendation for correction was orthognathic, or jaw-correcting surgery.
+For many years, the most common recommendation for correction was orthognathic, or jaw-correction surgery.
+This is unnecessary.

 Many times, patients come to us and inform us that they were told they needed Jaw Surgery to correct their deep overbite, under-bite, cross bite or just plain old bad bite.
 We have developed many systems that allow us to correct and realign your bite without surgery.
 This is how we do it.....

 This phase involves the use of TENS and/or EMG to relax the overworked muscles of the jaw.
 Only when these muscles are relaxed can the doctor obtain the most accurate data related to bite.
 We call this Physiologic Rest!

 This means determining proper bite position, jaw joint position, and calm low active muscles, is the sweet spot we are looking for.
 We then capture this position using dental Play-Doh.

 This position that is captured is used to design a “trial bite” that is worn for a short time.
 We call this an orthotic.
 Patients wear this for anywhere from 1 to 3 months.

 When this trial bite has been thoroughly tested and the patient feels healthy and good, phase two may begin.